mm6683/SRL-User-Checker/README.md

 ## Current Development Status

 - **Open Alpha**
-The SHCA User Checker is currently live and hosted as a website.
+The SRL User Checker is currently live and hosted as a website.
 Functionality may change frequently, and some features are still experimental or flagged as “coming soon.”

 - **Beta Plans**
   The beta release will introduce:
   - Badge lookup
-  - Department database searching  (partly done)
+  - Department database searching
   - Additional profile metadata

 ---